-For the contract provisions and clauses referenced in this volume, see: Appx 1B.
+For the contract provisions and clauses referenced in this volume, see: Appx 1B (Solicitation Provisions and Contract Clauses).

-For a quick reference matrix of contract provisions and clauses referenced in this volume, providing guidance as to when specific clauses/provisions are required, whether the specific clause/provision may be incorporated by reference or not, and which section of the Uniform Contract Format should include each clause/provision, see: Appx 1C.
+For a quick reference matrix of contract provisions and clauses referenced in this volume, providing guidance as to when specific clauses/provisions are required, whether the specific clause/provision may be incorporated by reference or not, and which section of the Uniform Contract Format should include each clause/provision, see: Appx 1C (Matrix of Solicitation Provisions and Clauses (Including Key)).